Derrick Williams (footballer)

-Derrick Shaun Williams (born 17 January 1993) is a professional footballer who plays as a centre back for Major League Soccer club D.C.
-United.
+Derrick Shaun Williams (born 17 January 1993) is a professional footballer who plays as a centre-back for EFL League One club Reading.
 He is a product of the Aston Villa Academy, having signed as a youngster from his local side Tramore AFC in County Waterford, and also played in England for Bristol City and Blackburn Rovers.
-Born in Germany, he represented the Republic of Ireland internationally.
+Born in Germany, he played for the Republic of Ireland internationally.

 Early life

-Williams was born in Hamburg, Germany in 1993, to an Irish-American mother and an African-American father.
+Williams was born in Hamburg, Germany in 1993, to an Irish mother and an African-American father.
 With his father serving in the United States Army at the time, Williams moved regularly during spells in Germany and the United States.
-In 2000, when Williams was seven years old, the family eventually settled in Waterford in Ireland.
-It was here where he began playing football, and was later spotted playing for Tramore AFC and Waterford.
-At the age of 15, Manchester United offered him a contract, however he decided to join Aston Villa instead in January 2009, due to their success in developing academy players into first team players.
+In 2000, when Williams was seven years old, the family eventually settled in Tramore, County Waterford in Ireland.
+It was here where he began playing football, and was later spotted playing for Tramore Athletic and Waterford.
+At the age of 15, he was offered a contract by Manchester United, however he decided to join Aston Villa instead in January 2009, due to their success in developing academy players into first team players.